 For a megacity, while the number of bars is small, the city packs a huge amount of character and spirit.
 If you can, check out Gay Manila during Pride weekend to see the city at its fullest and gayest.

-Gay Manila has three main gay saunas.
+Gay Manila has two main gay saunas.
 All gay saunas in Manila are private member clubs, so expect to pay around P200 ($6 USD) to join.
 Additionally bring at least two pieces of government-issued ID, such as a passport or driver’s license, for registration.
 It is important to note that gay saunas in Manila have been raided by the police in recent years with reports of patrons being arrested.

 Looking for luxury at a bargain rate?
 Manila is a great city for booking 5-star hotels for international affordable rates.
 You can expect to pay as little as $100-150 USD for a night in a 5-star luxury hotel.